garlontas/garlontas/README.md

 ### Hi there 👋

-I’m a student at high school in Germany, I love to code and to explore the endless Linux jungle.
-Open Source mentality is very important to me!
+I’m a Stefan Garlonta, a freelancer and opens source developer from 🇷🇴 living in 🇩🇪 with a passion for Linux, modern and innovative technologies and being out in the mountains!

 - 🔭 I’m currently working on [PyStreamAPI](https://github.com/PickwickSoft/pystreamapi)
 - 🌱 I’m currently learning Angular